guryanovyan/guryanovyan/README.md

 ### Welcome to my portfolio!
-My goal is to become a professional software developer.
+My goal is to become a professional web developer.
 Here you will find all projects I have developed.

 # Projects